 - It's fabulous in its coarsely chopped form over roasted asparagus in this asparagus gribiche, which I make every year for Easter.

-- Roast some potatoes and broccoli and add enough gribiche to coat everything.
+- Roast some potatoes and broccoli and add enough gribiche to coat everything or add it to your favorite potato salad in place of some of the mayonnaise.

-- Or use it as a dip for roasted broccoli spears or artichoke leaves in place of an aioli.
+- Use it as a dip for roasted broccoli spears or artichoke leaves in place of an aioli.

 Want to Save This Recipe?